teamconclude/blueprints/README.md

 ### Core Properties

-An attribute has a mandatory *name*, *label* and *type*, and several other properties described later:
+An attribute has a mandatory *name*, *label* and *type*, plus a few other properties described further down:
 - **name**: The attribute internal name.
 - **type**: The attribute type, explained below.
 - **label**: A visible label displayed before the attribute.